IHE/ITI.mCSD/README.md

 link to Concepts. - Done as part of CP 1236
 * Remove meta.profile constraints in tables as this is duplicative. - Done and added to Changes
 * Remove references to TF-2a/b/c/x - done
-* TODO: Make sure canonical URLs are set correctly (specifically update extension definition and reference in ITI-90)
+* Make sure canonical URLs are set correctly (specifically update extension definition and reference in ITI-90) - done

 ### Pending Questions
 * Should Table references in text be links to the table if it is close?